dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

-*   It is a compile-time error if `M` is not assignable to `T`. *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match.*
+*   It is a compile-time error if `M` is not assignable to `T`. *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match (though it may still throw at runtime if the matched value type is `dynamic`).*

 *   Else if `M` is not a subtype of `T` then an implicit coercion or cast is inserted before the pattern binds the value, tests the value's type,